julien-duponchelle/python-mysql-replication/README.md

 Project status
 ================

-The current project is a proof of concept of what you can do with the MySQL replication log.

 The project is test with:
 * MySQL 5.5 and 5.6
 * Python >= 2.6
 * Python 3.3 and 3.4 (3.2 is not supported)
 * PyPy (really faster than the standard Python interpreter)

-It's not tested in real production situation.
+The project is used in production for critical stuff in some medium internet corporations.
+But all use case as not been perfectly test in the real world.

 Limitations
 =============